1Hive/redemptions-app/docs/installation-guide.md

 ## TL;DR

-Redemptions has been published to APM on rinkeby at `redemptions.open.aragonpm.eth`
+Redemptions has been published to APM on Rinkeby at `redemptions.open.aragonpm.eth`

 To deploy to an organization you can use the [Aragon CLI](https://hack.aragon.org/docs/cli-intro.html).